On the type of the von Neumann algebra of an open subgroup of the Neretin group: Preliminaries

-A unitary representation $( \pi , H)$ of $G$ is called of \textbf{type I} if associated von Neumann algebra $\pi (G) '' \subset B(H)$ is of type I. A locally compact group $G$ is called of \textbf{type I} if every its unitary representation is of type I. See \cite[Chapter 6, 7]{bh} for more details and properties of type I groups.
+A unitary representation $( \pi , H)$ of $G$ is called of \textbf{type I} if the associated von Neumann algebra $\pi (G) '' \subset B(H)$ is of type I. A locally compact group $G$ is called of \textbf{type I} if all its unitary representations are of type I. See \cite[Chapter 6, 7]{bh} for more details and properties of type I groups.